 According to statistics, there is a high probability that you will face the following dental dilemma in your adult life – Dental Bridges or Implants?

-If you are between 35 and 44, there is a 69% chance that you will have lost at least one tooth according to a recent study by the American Association of Oral & Maxillofacial Surgeons.
-The reasons for losing a tooth can be multiple, but the main causes are through an accident, tooth decay, gum disease or even failed root canal treatment.
+If you are between 35 and 44, there is a 69% chance that you will have lost at least one tooth, according to a recent study (1) by the American Association of Oral & Maxillofacial Surgeons.
+The reasons for losing a tooth can be multiple, but the leading causes are an accident, tooth decay, gum disease or even failed root canal treatment.

-You may be asking yourself so what if one tooth has to go, as long as it’s not one of my front teeth, who is going to notice?
-Unfortunately losing a tooth does not just cause cosmetic consequences but also further dental related issues.
+You may be asking yourself, so what if one tooth has to go that as long as it’s not one of my front teeth, who will notice?
+Unfortunately, losing a tooth does not just cause cosmetic consequences but also further dental-related issues.

-Teeth by nature need to remain in place to ensure the other surrounding teeth stay in the correct position.
-If a tooth is missing, all the adjacent teeth will begin to move which can lead to adverse side-effects such as a misaligned bite, temporomandibular joint implication as well as an increased risk of gum disease and tooth decay.
+Teeth, by nature, need to remain in place to ensure the other surrounding teeth stay in the correct position.
+If a tooth is missing, all the adjacent teeth will begin to move, which can lead to adverse side effects such as a misaligned bite, temporomandibular joint implication, and an increased risk of gum disease and tooth decay.

-Thankfully teeth replacement treatments have improved drastically over the past 25 years, and the following article will look at the merits and drawbacks of dental bridges and dental implants and what range of options are available in Malta at Savina Dental Clinics.
+Thankfully teeth replacement treatments have improved drastically over the past 25 years.
+The following article will examine the merits and drawbacks of dental bridges and dental implants and the options available in Malta at Savina Dental Clinics.

 What is a Dental Bridge